-If a student arrives on campus out of dress code, they will earn a referral.
-Students will be expected to change into the appropriate uniform and have the opportunity to:
+If a student arrives on campus out of dress code, they may:

-- Call someone to bring them appropriate dress - Borrow a loaner clothing item from the Dean of Students, if available [Boston Prep has a washer and a dryer on site.
-We wash school attire items frequently and all items provided to students are laundered.]
+- Call someone to bring them appropriate dress - Borrow a loaner clothing item from the Dean of Students or a classmate, if available - o Boston Prep has a washer and a dryer on site.
+We wash school attire items daily and all items provided to students are laundered.